joaoordine/saureus_global_crosscomparison/README.md

 ```
 completeness_cutoff=97
 contamination_cutoff=3
+# Begins the loop, reading each line from the file and assigning the values in each line to these 3 variables; -r flag prevents backslashes from being interpreted as escape characters
 while read -r genome completeness contamination; do
-    # Check if completeness is greater than 97 and contamination is less than 3
+    # Check if completeness is greater than 97 and contamination is less than 3; bc -l allows for comparisons involving decimal numbers
     if (( $(echo "$completeness > $completeness_cutoff" | bc -l) )) && (( $(echo "$contamination < $contamination_cutoff" | bc -l) )); then
         mv "genome_files/$genome" "QC_filtered_genome_files" # Copy the genome file from genome_files to the new directory
         echo "Copied $genome to QC_filtered_genome_files"